 We found that flip top bladders were the easiest to access via a scrub brush because of their wide mouth openings.
 Even though the flip tops prevailed over the others, each are a little different.
-The Hydrapak and Geigerrig scored top marks because both the tube, reservoir and mouthpiece are easy to take apart, clean, and put back together.
-The Geigerrig Hydration Engine also claims that with its high-pressure system, it is always flushing bacteria - arguable keeping it cleaner longer.
+The Hydrapak and Geigerrig scored top marks because both the tube, reservoir, and mouthpiece are easy to take apart, clean, and put back together.
+The Geigerrig Hydration Engine also claims that with its high-pressure system, it is always flushing bacteria - arguably keeping it cleaner longer.
 We can't verify that, but we had no problems with it during our testing period.
-The Osprey on the other hand, scored lower because the hose connection was not right at the base of the pack and instead located a little further up the tube.
-As a result it couldn't be flipped inside out as easily, and the lower portion of the tube was much harder to clean.
+The Osprey, on the other hand, scored lower because the hose connection was not right at the base of the pack and instead located a little further up the tube.
+As a result, it couldn't be flipped inside out as easily, and the lower portion of the tube was much harder to clean.
 Sold separately is the Osprey Hydraulics Reservoir Cleaning Kit to help with the cleaning process.

 Following the flip top bladders was the large screw top and zip top bladders.
 The CamelBak Crux has a large opening, making it easy to get a brush inside.
 We also liked how it had additional 'drying arms' that ensured the bladder didn't collapse on itself.
 This resulted in decent ventilation without the use of the 'drying hanger'.
 The Platypus was similar to the flip top types, except the opening was much smaller and the bladder couldn't be flipped inside out.
 As a result, it was a little more difficult to clean.